-The Trust, the Advisor, and the Distributor have adopted a consolidated code of ethics (the "COE") under Rule 17j-1 under the 1940 Act, which is reasonably designed to ensure that all acts, practices and courses of business engaged in by personnel of the Trust, the Advisor, and the Distributor reflect high standards of conduct and comply with the requirements of the federal securities laws.
+The Trust, the Advisor, and the Distributor have each adopted a consolidated code of ethics (the "COE") under Rule 17j-1 under the 1940 Act, which is reasonably designed to ensure that all acts, practices and courses of business engaged in by personnel of the Trust, the Advisor, and the Distributor reflect high standards of conduct and comply with the requirements of the federal securities laws.
 There can be no assurance that the COE will be effective in preventing deceptive, manipulative or fraudulent activities.
-The COE permits personnel subject to it to invest in securities, including securities that may be held or purchased by a Fund.
-The Advisor's personnel that are Access Persons, as the term is defined in the COE, subject to the COE are also required to report such transactions in Covered Securities, as the term is defined in the COE, including in registered open-end investment companies advised or sub-advised by the Advisor.
+The COE permits personnel subject to it to invest in securities, including securities that may be held or purchased by a Fund, however, such transactions are reported on a regular basis.
+The Advisor's personnel that are Access Persons, as the term is defined in the COE, subject to the COE are also required to report such transactions in registered open-end investment companies advised or sub-advised by the Advisor.
 The COE is on file with the SEC and is available to the public.